woojinv/CONNECT-4/README.md

 ## Description

 Players take turns placing pieces on a 7x6 game board.
 When a column is picked, the player's piece is placed at the *bottom-most* game slot of that column.
-The first person to place four of their pieces in a row wins the game.
+The first player to place four of their pieces in a row wins the game.

 ## Wireframe